-Puberty And Growth Spurts in Girls: What Every Mom Needs to Know?
+Puberty And Growth Spurts In Girls: What Every Mom Needs To Know?

 When it comes to their daughter’s growth and development – every mother is concerned about her height and weight growth.
 With adolescence and puberty just around the corner, the second growth spurt is more confusing for the child as well as the parent.

 Always encourage or praise your daughter’s physical and psychological development.
-This growth spurt will come with its fair share of rebellions and it may become increasingly difficult to impose rules on your daughter.
+This growth spurt will come with its fair share of rebellions, and it may become increasingly difficult to impose rules on your daughter.
 Ensure that the basics of nutrition, sleep, and physical activity are adhered to!!
-To do this – you have to be the role model here and closely monitor your daughter through this difficult phase.
+To do this, you have to be the role model here and closely monitor your daughter through this difficult phase.

 Also Read: Daughter's First Period: What To Expect?